skip to main content

 What channels are NHL preseason games on?

-NHL preseason games mostly air locally on regional sports networks or stream on each NHL team’s website.
-NHL Network and TNT broadcast some matchups nationwide, and you can stream 40+ out-of-market preseason games on ESPN+.
+NHL preseason channels are a bit of a mixed bag.
+Most games air locally on regional sports networks or stream with geo-restrictions on each team’s official website.
+NHL Network and TNT broadcast some matchups nationwide, and you can stream many out-of-market preseason games on ESPN+.

 Want radio coverage?
 While not all NHL preseason games appear on TV, you can listen to game audio through team radio affiliates online via TuneIn.